In 1885, the graduating seniors at Adrian College presented a cane in the form of a shepherd’s crook to the officers of the junior class.

 - Developing creativity: engaging in creative arts; developing creative talents and skills; recognizing and employing figurative expression.

-On April 3, 2013 the Adrian College campus and surrounding communities will convene to celebrate the scholarly and creative activities of Adrian College students.
-The purpose of this day is to encourage students to engage in the acquisition of new knowledge outside the classroom, and to act as a catalyst for student/faculty collaboration.
-Eligible research and creative projects are those that go beyond typical classroom assignments, and will be overseen by an Adrian College faculty mentor.
+In early April each year the Adrian College campus and surrounding communities will convene to celebrate the scholarly and creative activities of Adrian College students.
+The purpose of this day is to encourage students to engage in the acquisition of new knowledge outside the classroom and to act as a catalyst for student/faculty collaboration.
+Eligible research and creative projects are those that go beyond typical classroom assignments and will be overseen by an Adrian College faculty mentor.
 Students from all disciplines are invited to submit work for presentation at the Ribbons of Excellence Conference.

 Student presenters will select the presentation format that is most appropriate for their project.